-Continuation in the Honors Physics, including the Applied Physics, Astrophysics, Computational Science (Physics), Geophysics and Mathematical Physics, programs requires a GPA of 3.0 on at least \star 24 in the preceding Fall/Winter.
-Graduation requires a GPA of 3.0 on the last \star 90 credited to the degree.
+Continuation in the Honors Physics, including the Applied Physics, Astrophysics, Computational Science (Physics), Geophysics and Mathematical Physics, programs requires a GPA of 3.0 on at least ★24 in the preceding Fall/Winter.
+Graduation requires a GPA of 3.0 on the last ★90 credited to the degree.

 The Specialization programs provide greater flexibility for students who want a four-year degree in Physics or Geophysics without the full comprehensive training of the Honors Programs.
 Continuation in the Specialization program in Astrophysics, Computational Science (Physics) and Geophysics requires a GPA of at least 2.3 in the preceding Fall/Winter.
-Graduation requires a GPA of 2.3 on the last ± 90 credited to the degree.
+Graduation requires a GPA of 2.3 on the last ★90 credited to the degree.

 - (1) Students interested in the Engineering-Physics program should consult §82.7 of the Faculty of Engineering section. - (2) Honors and Specialization Physics students must consult an advisor in the Department of Physics regarding their programs.
-Note to second-, third- and fourth-year students: Not all 200-, 300- and 400-level Physics and Geophysics courses are offered every year. - (3) Students who wish to enter a Department of Physics program, but do not have Mathematics 31, are advised to register in PHYS 124 and MATH 113 in the first term, and then take PHYS 146 and MATH 115 in the second term.
-They may then apply to transfer into year two of one of the Department programs outlined below, and proceed to the 200-level PHYS courses.
-Students who have taken PHYS 124 and 126, and MATH 113 (or 114) and 115, may also apply to transfer into year two of one of the Department programs, and proceed to the 200-level PHYS courses.
+Note to second-, third- and fourth-year students: Not all 200-, 300- and 400-level Physics and Geophysics courses are offered every year

-183.17.1 Honors in Physics
+193.17.1 Honors in Physics

-- (1) By the end of their programs, students must have taken $\bigstar 18$ of Arts options. - (2) Students must take ★21 from Pools A and B, in addition to the specific PHYS courses listed as requirements.

-Pool A: PHYS 362, 395; MA PH 343; all 400-level ASTRO, PHYS and MA PH courses.

-- Pool B: BME 513, 564; all 300- and 400-level ASTRO, PHYS, MA PH, and GEOPH courses, unless otherwise indicated in the course descriptions, plus all 400-level MATH courses.
-With consent of the Department, other courses may be taken for credit - (3) Students wishing to qualify for an Honors degree must take a minimum of ★12 from Pool A, in addition to the specific courses listed as requirements. - (4) Students who wish to enter a Department of Physics program, but do not have Mathematics 31, are advised to register in PHYS 124 and MATH 113 in the first term, and then take PHYS 146 and MATH 115 in the second term.
-A student who successfully completes PHYS 124 and 126, or PHYS 124 and 146, and who also completes MATH 113 (or 114 or equivalent) and MATH 115, may apply to transfer to an Honors or Specialization program in the Department of Physics, provided the GPA and course load requirements have also been met.
+- (1) By the end of their programs, students must have taken ★18 of Arts options. - (2) Students must take ★21 from Pools A and B, in addition to the specific PHYS courses listed as requirements - Pool A: PHYS 362, 395; MA PH 343; all 400-level ASTRO, PHYS and MA PH courses - Pool B: BME 513, 564; all 300- and 400-level ASTRO, PHYS, MA PH, and GEOPH courses, unless otherwise indicated in the course descriptions, plus all 400level MATH courses.
+With consent of the Department, other courses may be taken for credit. - (3) Students wishing to qualify for an Honors degree must take a minimum of ★12 from Pool A, in addition to the specific courses listed as requirements.